Nursing Home Neglect

 Though families often decide nursing homes are the best place for their elderly loved ones to receive care, nursing home neglect may take the form of a failure to provide basic needs.
 Food and water are the building blocks of life, but an unsettlingly common problem for victims of nursing home neglect is dehydration and malnutrition.
 A safe and clean environment is exceptionally important for less mobile elderly people, and failure to provide one can also be considered neglect.

 One of the most difficult types of nursing home neglect to identify does not manifest itself in obvious physical signs.
-Emotional neglect can be as devastating as any physical abuse but can be much more subtle in its onset and manifestation.
+Emotional neglect can be as devastating as any physical abuse.
+However, it can be much more subtle in its onset and manifestation.
 Overburdened staff can often let the stress of their everyday tasks prevent friendly interaction with residents.
-Elderly people are susceptible to depression and may retreat to their rooms, withdraw from social activities, and be in dire need of emotional support and connection.
+Elderly people are susceptible to depression.
+They may retreat to their rooms, withdraw from activities, and be in dire need of emotional support.
 Without a concerted effort on the part of the nursing home staff, emotional neglect can take a terrible toll on the residents who so need human connection.

-In order to eradicate nursing home neglect and other forms of nursing home abuse, it is vital that effective communication takes place to facilitate a clear understanding of the nature of the neglect.
-Once this step has been taken, legal options become more readily available to victims, and the sources of the abuse can be dealt with.
+In order to eradicate nursing home neglect and abuse, it is vital that effective communication takes place.
+This facilitates a clear understanding of the nature of the neglect.
+Once this step is taken, legal options become more readily available to victims.
+Furthermore, the sources of abuse can be dealt with.

 No matter what the cause of nursing home neglect, it is always unacceptable.
-By educating nursing home staff, elderly residents, and residents’ families on the different types of neglect and abuse in nursing homes, the causes of the abuse may start to be discovered and eradicated.
+By educating nursing home staff, elderly residents and families on the different types of neglect and abuse in nursing homes, the causes of the abuse may be discovered and eradicated.